naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 ### Render Props
 _share common functionality_

-- The term `render prop` refers to a techinque for sharing code between react components using a prop. whose value is a function.
+- The term `render prop` refers to a technique for sharing code between react components using a prop. whose value is a function.

 ```jsx